scala/docs.scala-lang/_overviews/scala3-book/taste-control-structures.md

 getClassAsString("hello")         // 'hello' is a String
 getClassAsString(List(1, 2, 3))   // List
 ```

+The method `getClassAsString` takes as a parameter a value of type [Matchable]({{ site.scala3ref }}/other-new-features/matchable.html), which can be
+any type supporting pattern matching (some types don’t support pattern matching because this could
+break encapsulation).

 There’s _much_ more to pattern matching in Scala.
 Patterns can be nested, results of patterns can be bound, and pattern matching can even be user-defined.